shinyquagsire23/monado/README.md

 ## Contributing, Code of Conduct

 See `CONTRIBUTING.md` for details of contribution guidelines.
-GitLab Issues and Merge Requests are the preferred wait to discuss problems, suggest enhancements, or submit changes for review. **In case of a security issue**, you should choose the "confidential" option when using the GitLab issues page.
+GitLab Issues and Merge Requests are the preferred way to discuss problems, suggest enhancements, or submit changes for review. **In case of a security issue**, you should choose the "confidential" option when using the GitLab issues page.
 For highest security, you can send encrypted email (using GPG/OpenPGP) to Ryan Pavlik, with